 In addition to the long-term planning guidelines and strategy provided by its IRP, Metropolitan has developed its WSDM Plan for the on-going management of its resources and water supplies in response to hydrologic conditions.
 The WSDM Plan, which was adopted by Metropolitan's Board in April 1999, evolved from Metropolitan's experiences during the droughts of 1976-77 and 1987-92.
 The WSDM Plan is a planning document that Metropolitan uses to guide inter-year and intra-year storage operations, and splits resource actions into two major categories: surplus actions and shortage actions.
 The surplus actions emphasize storage of surplus water inside the region, followed by storage of surplus water outside the region.
-The shortage actions emphasize critical storage programs and facilities and conservation programs that make up part of Metropolitan's response to shortages.
-Implementation of the plan is directed by a WSDM team, made up of Metropolitan staff, that meets regularly throughout the year and more frequently between November and April as hydrologic conditions develop.
+The shortage actions emphasize critical storage programs and facilities and conservation programs that make up part of Metropolitan staff, that meets regularly throughout the year and more frequently between November and April as hydrologic conditions develop.
 The WSDM team develops and recommends storage actions to senior management on a regular basis and provides updates to the Board on hydrological conditions, storage levels and planned storage actions through detailed reports.